y-sakakihara/workshops/workshop2022.md

 ## Pupose

 The universe has misteries to be understood: the origin of dark matter, baryon anti-baryon asymmetry, the smallness of the neutrino masses, etc.
-In 2014, LIGO confirmed the existance of gravitational waves throught the detection from binary black holes, and gravitational waves became a useful tool to explore the early universe and even high energy physics.
+In 2014, LIGO confirmed the existance of gravitational waves and gravitational waves became a useful tool to explore the early universe and even high energy physics.
-Our purpose of this workshop is to share and discuss recent progress on how to extract clue to misteries of the universe from gravitational waves.
+A variety of the ways to detect gravitational waves are on-going and proposed, covering vast range of the gravitational wave frequency bands.
-To accomplish this purpose, we invite both experts and young physicists in this field.
+One of the frontiers is high frequency gravitational waves since a phase transition occured earlier in the universe gives higher frequency gravitaitonal wave signals.
+We invite experts in different gravitational wave frequency bands to remind the importance and the usefulness of the wide range observation to understand misteries of the universe.
+Our purpose of this workshop is to share and discuss recent progress and new ideas on how to extract some clue to misteries of the universe from gravitational waves.
+To accomplish this purpose, we really welcome young physicists in related fields to join.

 ### Keywords